kdahlquist/DahlquistLab/documents/protocols/GenePix-Pro-Software-Protocol.md

 * Go to the Microarray Data Analysis Workflow page for the next steps.

 ### Provenance
-This protocol was originally posted on the Dahlquist Lab OpenWetWare wiki on [this page](https://openwetware.org/wiki/Dahlquist:GenePix_Pro_Software_Protocol).
+This protocol was originally posted on the Dahlquist Lab OpenWetWare wiki on [this page](https://openwetware.org/wiki/Dahlquist:GenePix_Pro_Software_Protocol), and has been reproduced here with slight formatting modifications.